Rytham1/Meta-NLP-Bias/README.md

 # Break Through Tech AI Studio: Meta 1B

+## Finding Dataset Bias using Language Models

+This project was developed in collaboration with Meta researchers Megan Ung and Candace Ross as part of the Break Through Tech fellowship.

+Our model was trained by detecting bias in Reddit comments across multiple groups (gender, race, religion, and orientation) using NLP techniques and then fine-tuning on the BERT model.

 ## 🌐 Live Demo
 Access the interactive NLP Bias Detection application here:
 [https://nlp-bias-detection.vercel.app/](https://nlp-bias-detection.vercel.app/)

-## Finding Dataset Bias using Language Models

-This project was developed in collaboration with Meta researchers Megan Ung and Candace Ross as part of the Break Through Tech Fellowship.

-Our model was trained by detecting bias in Reddit comments across multiple groups (gender, race, religion, and orientation) using NLP techniques and then fine-tuning on the BERT model.

 ---